david-skalka/StarUML-React-Core-Generator/README.md

   <details>
     <summary>Test-Driven Development (TDD)</summary>
     Use execution tests for customizing API actions, rather than using Swagger UI or the React client.
-    Insights TDD application: Ensure 100% test coverage for your application.
-Use the test coverage report for insights into the application architecture and its test cases.
+    Insights TDD application: Use the test coverage report for insights into the application architecture and its test cases.
     Benefits: TDD provides faster development and improved code quality through easier refactoring.
 Ensures bugs are detected and fixed early, resulting in a more robust and maintainable codebase.
   </details>